The Public Paperfolding History Project

 1935

-'La Nature' Issue 2944 of 1st January 1935 also contained an article by Alber which explained how to present the making of several versions of the Chain of Dolls and Paper Doilies as magical effects.
+'La Nature' Issue 2944 of 1st January 1935 contained an article by Alber which explained how to present the making of several versions of the Chain of Dolls and Paper Doilies as magical effects.

 1936